A new feature of the blog is a conversation series with people living with dyscalculia.

-If your dyscalculia was undiagnosed until adulthood or perhaps you’re still undiagnosed, it is possible that you have gravitated towards a career that doesn’t involve maths.
-But no matter how often you need to do equations or handle numbers on a daily basis, simple accommodations can help you to perform your job to the best of your ability.
+If your dyscalculia was undiagnosed until adulthood, or perhaps you’re still undiagnosed, you may have gravitated towards a career that doesn’t involve maths.
+But no matter how often you need to do equations or handle numbers daily, simple accommodations can help you perform your job to the best of your ability.

-The article takes the reader through nine steps on what do after a child has been diagnosed with dyscalculia.
+The article takes the reader through nine steps on what to do after a child has been diagnosed with dyscalculia.
 From exploring therapies to liaising with schools, to how to talk to the child itself, the article provides concrete tips on these and more issues.

 Recently someone got in touch with us through the blog about how to get a diagnosis of dyscalculia, more specifically for adults.
-The person who contacted us as with many others has lived their life believing that their difficulties with maths was all their fault, this is largely due to the dyscalculia only being recognised fairly recently and so a lot of people went undiagnosed.
-Finding out that it is a real learning difficulty is a great relief for them, its also not just a relief but a chance to find a way to challenge dyscalculia because once you know you have it you can treat it.
+The person who contacted us as with many others has lived their life believing that their difficulties with maths were all their fault, this is largely due to the dyscalculia only being recognised fairly recently and so a lot of people went undiagnosed.
+Finding out that dyscalculia is a real thing is a great relief for them, it’s also not just a relief but a chance to find a way to challenge dyscalculia because once you know you have it you can manage and more importantly understand it.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.